brucedjones/dbuild/README.md

     |-- dbuild.sh
 ```

-(*) log and builds directories will be created automatically if they do not already exist
+(*) log and builds directories will be created automatically if they do not already exist.

-With such a structure dbuild may be invoked to build for all specified platforms by,
+dbuild may be invoked from the project root to build for all specified platforms with,

 ```bash
 $ dbuild
 ```

-or for a specific platform,
+or for a specific platform (which is specified in dbuild.json)

 ```bash
 $ dbuild -p ubuntu:17.10
 ```

-or for all  versions of the same platform (specified in dbuild.json)
+or for all  versions of the same platform (which are specified in dbuild.json)

 ```bash
 $ dbuild -p ubuntu